Hanoch Albeck: Education

-Rishonim including Raavan, Meiri on tractate Yevamot, and HaEshkol by Abraham ben Isaac of Narbonne.
-Hanoch studied at the Vienna rabbinical academy and he received rabbinical ordination in 1915.
-In 1921 he received a degree from the University of Vienna.
-Between 1926 and 1936 Albeck taught in the Hochschule für die Wissenschaft des Judentums in Berlin.
+Rishonim including Raavan, Meiri on tractate Yevamot, and Ha-Eshkol (The Cluster) by Abraham ben Isaac of Narbonne.
+Hanoch studied at the Vienna rabbinical academy, and he received rabbinical ordination in 1915.
+In 1921, he received a degree from the University of Vienna.

+Career

+Between 1926 and 1936 Albeck taught in the Hochschule für die Wissenschaft des Judentums ('College for Jewish Studies') in Berlin.